Teaching Center Course Development Fellowship

-The College Course Development Fellowship brings together small groups of instructors to collaborate in developing, planning, and implementing their courses.
+The Teaching Center Course Development Fellowship brings together small groups of instructors to collaborate in developing, planning, and implementing their courses.
 Fellows enjoy intensive support from the Teaching Center staff and are each awarded a $1,000 non-salary stipend to cover expenses related to their research and teaching.
-Open to instructors who teach a course that enrolls students in the School of Arts & Sciences or Hajim School of Engineering & Applied Sciences.

 The fellowship lasts two consecutive semesters, and each fellow focuses on a course that the instructor is scheduled to teach during the second semester of the fellowship.
 This program is especially well-suited for instructors interested in making changes or additions to their existing courses, and for instructors preparing for courses they have not taught before.